JohnnyTing/calendar_china/README.md

 Due to the extremely weird holidays in China, we have to customize the calendar.

-NOTE: need to update the lib/data/{xxxx}.json on time.
+NOTE: need to update these lib/data/{xxxx}.json on time.

 These datasource are retrieved from the [holiday-cn](https://github.com/NateScarlet/holiday-cn), and thanks to NateScarlet